The scary big picture of popular kids toys

 EXCESSIVE TOYS & WELL-BEING

 Minimalism, Montessori, frugality, eco-consciousness—it doesn't really matter how you label it or what drives you there.
 Bottom line: excessive toy consumption, like excessive consumption of anything, is detrimental to children's well-being.
-The question is what qualifies as ‘excessive’, though this usually gets determined by social norms rather than a careful analysis of what behooves us.
-Just because everyone is doing it, doesn’t mean it’s not crazy.
+The question is what qualifies as ‘excessive’?
+This usually gets determined by social norms rather than a careful analysis of what behooves us.
+In other words, just because everyone is doing it, doesn’t mean it’s not crazy.

 "Maybe the greatest gift we can give this year to those we love the most, is our undivided and focused attention."